RIPPLE RIPPLE RIPPLING

 Ripple Ripple Rippling has been working with Shigushan village, on the outskirts of Wuhan in China, since 2015.
 As a site of both labour supply and resource extraction, Shigushan’s life and landscape embody the social and ecological dependences embedded within China’s urbanisation.

 Its villagers are part of the country’s almost 300 million rural migrant workforce, known as the floating population.
 These workers go to cities to work, leaving their ageing parents and young children behind; for more than 80% of families in rural China, the middle generation is missing.
-From tactics of dissolving their families and floating dynamically between cities and the home village emerges a practice of ‘rippling’.
-That is, forming indeterminate and resilient assemblages that stretch spatially from house to territory, coordinate temporally from daily to multi-year cycles, and manifest as bodily dispositions in everyday life.
+From tactics of dissolving their families and floating dynamically between cities and the home village emerges a practice of ‘rippling’—the formation of indeterminate yet resilient assemblages.
+These assemblages stretch spatially from house to territory, unfold temporally across daily to multi-year cycles, and manifest bodily in everyday dispositions.

 Through a situated perspective focusing on the home village, the project attunes to how villagers make worlds, from the opportunistic reparation of scarred landscapes to networks of care that extend and transgress familial bonds.
-Such attunement also entails a process-oriented method at the intersection of architecture, anthropology, filmmaking and performance.
+This attunement is grounded in a process-oriented method at the intersections of architecture, anthropology, filmmaking, and performance.

 Over the past decade, Ripple Ripple Rippling has become a living project.
 From architectural documentation to participant observation to performative improvisation to collective happening, the project is a long-term commitment to a place, its marginalised community and their agency, resistance and complicity, all rooted in precarity.

 Its villagers are part of the country’s almost 300 million rural migrant workforce, known as the floating population.
 These workers go to cities to work, leaving their ageing parents and young children behind; for more than 80% of families in rural China, the middle generation is missing.
-From tactics of dissolving their families and floating dynamically between cities and the home village emerges a practice of ‘rippling’.
-That is, forming indeterminate and resilient assemblages that stretch spatially from house to territory, coordinate temporally from daily to multi-year cycles, and manifest as bodily dispositions in everyday life.
+From tactics of dissolving their families and floating dynamically between cities and the home village emerges a practice of ‘rippling’—the formation of indeterminate yet resilient assemblages.
+These assemblages stretch spatially from house to territory, unfold temporally across daily to multi-year cycles, and manifest bodily in everyday dispositions.

 Through a situated perspective focusing on the home village, the project attunes to how villagers make worlds, from the opportunistic reparation of scarred landscapes to networks of care that extend and transgress familial bonds.
-Such attunement also entails a process-oriented method at the intersection of architecture, anthropology, filmmaking and performance.
+This attunement is grounded in a process-oriented method at the intersections of architecture, anthropology, filmmaking, and performance.

 Over the past decade, Ripple Ripple Rippling has become a living project.
 From architectural documentation to participant observation to performative improvisation to collective happening, the project is a long-term commitment to a place, its marginalised community and their agency, resistance and complicity, all rooted in precarity.